OpenDSA/OpenDSA/RST/en/Tutorials/mutationtesting.rst

 Just make sure that you have the latest version of the Web-CAT Submission Plug-in.
-(You should re-install the Web-CAT Submission Plug-in at the start of every semester that use use Web-CAT.)
+(You should re-install the Web-CAT Submission Plug-in at the start of every semester that uses Web-CAT.)

 Please note: If you have previously installed the Web-CAT Submission Plug-in for earlier courses, you must uninstall and re-install the